finix-payments/finix-flex-docs-generator/sections/guide_push_to_card/create_payment_card/response.md

 to remain out of PCI scope.
 </aside>

-Now that we've created an `Identity` for our recipient, we'll need to tokenize a credit card where funds will be disbursed.
+Now that we've created an `Identity` for our recipient, we'll need to tokenize a payment card where funds will be disbursed.

-In the API, credit cards are represented by the `Payment Instrument` resource.
+In the API, payment cards are represented by the `Payment Instrument` resource.

-To classify the `Payment Instrument` as a credit card you'll need to pass `PAYMENT_CARD` in the type field of your request, and you'll also want to pass the ID of the `Identity` that you created in the last step via the identity field to properly associate it with your recipient.
+To classify the `Payment Instrument` as a payment card you'll need to pass `PAYMENT_CARD` in the type field of your request, and you'll also want to pass the ID of the `Identity` that you created in the last step via the identity field to properly associate it with your recipient.

 #### HTTP Request